MitenPatel-hub/helsinki_intro_python_mooc_2023/README_University_of_Helsinki_Python_MOOC_2023.md

 Each directory in this repository corresponds to a specific week or topic covered in the MOOC.
 Inside each directory, you'll find the following:

-- `Exercises/`: Contains the exercises provided each week along with my solutions.
+- `completed_exercises/`: Contains the exercises provided each week along with my solutions.
-- `Projects/`: Any larger projects or assignments that were part of the course.
+- `src/`: The src/ directories nested within each separate exercise directory contain my submitted solution.
-- `Notes/`: Personal notes and summaries of key concepts and learning points.
+- `test/`: The test/ directories nested within each separate exercise directory contain the unit tests used to assess my solutions.

 ## Learning Outcomes